Harmful computing practices in enterprise

 Not blocking connectivity points

-Many people still connect their professional devices to unsecured public WiFi networks (not protected by a password) without any particular caution.
-Except for secured WiFi networks such as the company’s or homes ones, this behaviour can result in the installation of malwares on the devices.
-Still regarding the connectivity points, connecting a mobile device to a computer via a USB cable also increases the chances of data theft if one of them is infected by a virus.
+Many people still connect their professional devices to unsecured public WiFi networks without any particular caution.
+Except for secured WiFi networks, this behaviour can result in the installation of malwares on the devices.
+Still regarding the connectivity points, connecting a device to a computer via a USB cable increases the chances of data theft.

 How to increase the security of devices handling professional data ?